jvillalobos/Cooking/Recipes/sourdough-belgian-waffles.md

 ## Procedure

-1. Combine the starter, water, and flour in a medium bowl for a few minutes.
+1. Combine the starter, water, and flour in a medium bowl and mix for a few minutes.
 2. Cover and leave on the countertop for a few hours, or overnight.
 3. Melt the butter.
 4. Whisk the remaining ingredients together.